 Featuring Debbie Harry, Ben E. King, Marshall Crenshaw, David Johansen, Kate Pierson and more.

-All I remember about that first Tribute is how sad it was.
+What I remember most about that first Tribute is how sad it was.
 We had never envisioned it as an annual event, but it felt important to come together over John, so we just kept doing it.